KE4JCD - Amateur Radio

 Amateur Radio is Kaput!

 The Amateur Radio hobby is not in decline, it’s pushing up daisies.
 There is hardly any activity on the lower bands, and the VHF/UHF bands have been a wasteland for years.
 Many old-timers are gone, and the young people use mobile phones to surf the internet.
 Even Shortwave Radio is in decline.
 The Amateur Radio hobby has faded away into history as more people fall in love with the Internet.
-Yep, when the Internet came along, we (KE4JCD & KF4BEL) got rid of our antenna's, which were an eye-sore and sold out.
-It's time to quit promoting obsolete technology and upgrade to Zello, Zoom, Jitsi, Social Media, Gaming, Reading eBooks, Online Shopping, Email, etc. Today, we (KE4JCD) enjoy our retirement by reading ebooks on our Fire Tablet; it's where we got the CB Radio nickname of Bookworm Cowboy.
-We (KE4JCD & KF4BEL) love hunting for deals on Amazon, eBay, etc. I (KE4JCD) play multiplayer games as World of Tanks, World of Warships, World of Warplanes, Grand Theft Auto Online, Avakin Life, Lichess.org, Lidraughts.org, etc. The only sports I (KE4JCD) enjoy is Esports, and we love viewing our favorite Esports game players/teams on Dlive.tv, Twitch.tv, Trovo or Storyfire.
+What good is a hobby that relies on having someone to talk with on the radio and all you hear is static?
+When the Internet has loads of things to do.
+That's when we (KE4JCD & KF4BEL) got rid of our antenna's, which were an eye-sore and sold out.
+It's time to quit promoting obsolete technology and upgrade to Zello, Zoom, Jitsi, Social Media, Gaming, Reading eBooks, Online Shopping, Email, etc. Today, we (KE4JCD) enjoy our retirement by reading ebooks; it's where we got the CB Radio nickname of Bookworm Cowboy.
+We (KE4JCD & KF4BEL) love hunting for deals on Amazon, eBay, etc. I (KE4JCD) play multiplayer games like World of Tanks, World of Warships, World of Warplanes, Grand Theft Auto Online, Avakin Life, Lichess.org, Lidraughts.org, etc. The only sports I (KE4JCD) enjoy is Esports, and we love viewing our favorite Esports game players/teams on Dlive.tv, Twitch.tv, Trovo or Storyfire.
 I (KE4JCD) listen to fire and police calls on our smartphone with an app, Scanner Radio Pro.
 We (KE4JCD & KF4BEL) ONLY enjoy classic TV shows or movies from the 50s, 60s, 70s, and 80s, the good stuff.
-If you're ready to join the 21st century and wish to learn more about having fun on the Internet; please visit our other sites at BookwormCowboy.info, RobertHartung.rocks, NuttyBob.com, WeirdWorldofWonder.com, BookwormCowboy.rocks or review our Blog on Florida Attractions, Tiny Homes, Famous Grave's, Photo Gallery and Multiplayer Gaming.
+If you're ready to join the 21st century and wish to learn more about having fun on the Internet; please visit our other sites at BookwormCowboy.info, RobertHartung.rocks, NuttyBob.com, WeirdWorldofWonder.com, BookwormCowboy.rocks or review our Blog on Technology, Hobbies, Getting Active, Cooking, Gardening, Tiny Homes, Off Grid Living, Florida Attractions, Unusual Attractions Around the United States, Odd Places to Stay, Famous Graves, Photo Gallery and Multiplayer Gaming.

 CB Radio - The Original Social Media Network